lindatli/Bank_database_SQL/README.md

 - Contains eight related tables and around one million rows of data.
 - Covers clients, accounts, dispositions, permanent orders, transactions, loans, credit cards and district-level demographic data.
 - Is provided as a collection of CSV files.

-Key preprocessing steps:

-- CSV files are loaded into Python, inspected with `pandas`, and cleaned.
-- Date columns are originally stored as integers in `YYYYMMDD` format; helper functions convert them into proper `datetime` objects before loading into SQL tables with `DATE`/`DATETIME` constraints.

 ---

 ## Data model